flash62au/WiTcontroller/README.md

 ``#define ROTARY_ENCODER_STEPS 2``

-Depending on your encoder - try 1,2,3 or 4 to get expected behaviour.
+Depending on your encoder - try 1,2,3 or 4 till you get expected behaviour.
 The default is 2

 ### Direction of rotation of the encoder

 The default configuration is to rotate the encoder counter-clockwise to increase speed.
-This make sense for the original simple case, but is not for many of the new cases that people have designed.
+This made sense for the original simple case, but is not for many of the new cases that people have designed.

 To change the configuration so that rotating the encoder clockwise increases speed, uncomment (remove the ``//``) following line in your ``config_buttons.h`` and change the value to true.